dice-group/IGUANA/docs/usage/configuration.md

 ### Shorthand

-A shorthand is a short name for a class in Iguana which can be used in the configuration instead of the complete class name: e.g. instead of
+A shorthand is a short name for a class in Iguana which can be used in the configuration instead of the complete class name.
+For example, instead of:

 ```yaml
 storages: